ninjudd/cake/README.md

     os-arch -> x86_64 | x86 | arm | sparc

 Cake also adds these directories to `java.library.path` when starting the JVM.
-If you want to add additional paths to `java.library.path`, you can add Java properties called `cake.library.path` and `project.library.path` to `.cake/config`.
+If you want to add additional paths to `java.library.path`, you can add a property called `jvm.library.path` to `.cake/config`.

 ### Subproject Dependencies